 If you are struggling with high-interest credit card debt, now is the time to pay it down.
-Carrying too much credit card debt can lower your credit score (you can see your credit scores for free on Credit.com, with updates every 14 days and a personalized action plan for improving your scores).
+Carrying too much credit card debt can lower your credit score (you can see your credit scores for free on Credit.com and a personalized action plan for improving your scores).
 It also eats away at your retirement savings — every bit of interest you have to pay on credit card debt is money you won’t have when you retire.
 So make paying down debt and keeping it gone an important part of your retirement plan.
 Adjust your budget and build up some emergency savings to minimize your chances of reaching for a credit card when a large unexpected expense occurs.